 A student's parent/guardian may inspect, upon their request, any instructional material used as part of their child's educational curriculum within a reasonable time of their request.
+The term "instructional material" means instructional content that is provided to a student, regardless of its format, printed or representational materials, audio-visual materials, and materials in electronic or digital formats (such as materials accessible through the Internet).
+The term does not include academic tests or academic assessments

-Selling or Marketing Students' Personal Information Is Prohibited
+Prohibition on Selling or Marketing Students' Personal Information